AckerlyXu/heima/articles/storage/storage-import-export-tool-preparing-hard-drives-import-v1.md

 -   A copy session can copy either a single directory or a single blob to the drive.
 If you are copying multiple directories, multiple blobs, or a combination of both, you'll need to create multiple copy sessions.

 -   You can specify properties and metadata that will be set on the blobs imported as part of an import job.
 The properties or metadata that you specify for a copy session will apply to all blobs specified by that copy session.
 If you want to specify different properties or metadata for some blobs, you'll need to create a separate copy session.
-See [Setting Properties and Metadata during the Import Process](/documentation/articles/storage-import-export-tool-setting-properties-metadata-import-v1/)for more information.
+See [Setting Properties and Metadata during the Import Process](./storage-import-export-tool-setting-properties-metadata-import-v1.md)for more information.

+> [!NOTE]
-> [AZURE.NOTE]If you have multiple machines that meet the requirements outlined in [Setting Up the Azure Import-Export Tool](/documentation/articles/storage-import-export-tool-setup-v1/), you can copy data to multiple hard drives in parallel by running an instance of this tool on each machine.
+>If you have multiple machines that meet the requirements outlined in [Setting Up the Azure Import-Export Tool](./storage-import-export-tool-setup-v1.md), you can copy data to multiple hard drives in parallel by running an instance of this tool on each machine.

  For each hard drive that you prepare with the Azure Import/Export tool, the tool will create a single journal file.
 You will need the journal files from all of your drives to create the import job.
 The journal file can also be used to resume drive preparation if the tool is interrupted.